Weights for ranking criteria are shown in brackets — (pre-experience) [post-experience] — as a percentage of the overall ranking.

-Salary today US$ (20) : average alumnus salary three years after graduation, US$ PPP equivalent.
-Includes data for the current year and the one or two preceding years where available.*
+Salary today US$ (20) : average alumnus salary three years after graduation, US$ PPP equivalent.†

-Salary increase (n/a) : average difference in alumnus salary between before the masters to today.
-Half of this figure is calculated according to the absolute salary increase, and half according to the percentage increase relative to pre-masters salary – the figure published in the post-experience table.*
+Salary increase (n/a) : average difference in alumnus salary between before the masters and today.
+Half of this figure is calculated according to the absolute salary increase, and half according to the percentage increase relative to pre-masters salary — the figure published in the post-experience table.†

-Value for money (5) : calculated according to alumni salaries today, course length, fees and other costs, including the opportunity cost of not working for the duration of the masters programme.*
+Value for money (5) : calculated according to alumni salaries today, course length, fees and other costs.†

 Careers (10) : calculated according to the career status of alumni three years after graduation.
-Progression is measured according to seniority level and the size of company alumni are working in now.*
+Progression is measured according to seniority and size of company today.†

-Aims achieved (5) : the extent to which alumni fulfilled their goals or reasons for doing a masters.*
+Aims achieved (5) : the extent to which alumni fulfilled their goals for doing a masters. †

-Employed at three months % (5) : percentage of the most recent graduating class that had found employment within three months of graduation.
-The figure in brackets shows the percentage of the class for which the school was able to provide data.
+Employed at three months % (5) : percentage of the most recent graduating class that found employment within three months.
+The figure in brackets is the percentage of the class for which the school was able to provide data.

-Women faculty % (4) : percentage of female faculty.
-For the three gender-related criteria, schools that have 50:50 (male/female) composition receive the highest possible score.
+Female faculty % (5) : percentage of female faculty.
+For gender-related criteria, schools with 50:50 (male:female) composition receive the highest possible score.

-Women students % (4) : percentage of female students on the masters.
+Female students % (5) : percentage of female students on the masters.

-Women board % (1) : percentage of female members on the school advisory board.
+Women on board % (1) : percentage of female members on the school advisory board.

 International faculty % (5) : calculated according to faculty diversity by citizenship and the percentage whose citizenship differs from their country of employment — the figure published in the table.

-International students % (5) : calculated according to the diversity of current masters students by citizenship and the percentage whose citizenship differs from the country in which they study - the figure published in the table.
+International students % (5) : calculated according to the diversity of current masters students by citizenship and the percentage whose citizenship differs from country of study — the figure published in the table.